Travel Writing Classes

 Provence’s proximity to Italy inspired a visit to Tuscany where I discovered Montalcino, a wonderful town which became a destination in 2009, allowing me to introduce students to the pleasures of Tuscany, visiting wineries like Biondi Santi, restaurants and taking in fantastic cultural destinations like Pienza, the world’s first planned city, an architectural jewel box.

-The class is planned in Burgundy, France in May 2024, a captivating destination, with authentic Burgundian cuisine, outstanding wine and important cultural and historical landmarks.
+The class will take place in Montalcino, Italy in September, 2025, a captivating destination, with authentic Tuscan cuisine, outstanding wine and important cultural and historical landmarks.

 PARTICIPANTS IN THE TRAVEL WRITING CLASSES